-- The unit must be in the Auto mode of operation. - The Outlet Feedback option (in the Tuning Menu) is typically turned on in normal operation, but it must be disabled while performing Min Load Adj (Section 4.6.2). - Monitor the OUTLET TEMPERATURE display and VALVE POSITION bar-graph to set load conditions and observe the effect of adjustments. - Calibration is performed the using the C-More Controller's Tuning Menu. - Make small adjustments and allow time between adjustments for the outlet water temperature to stabilize. - Maintain water flow as constant as possible during these adjustments. - Ensure that recirculation loops are operational while the calibration is being performed. - Upon completion of calibration, set the Outlet Feedback back to ENABLE.
+- 1. The unit must be in the Auto mode of operation. - The Outlet Feedback option in the Tuning Menu must be set to DISABLED while performing calibration. - 3.
+Monitor the OUTLET TEMPERATURE display and VALVE POSITION bar-graph to set load conditions and observe the effect of adjustments. - 4.
+Perform the calibration using the Tuning Menu of the C-More Controller. - 5.
+Make small adjustments and allow time between adjustments for the outlet water temperature to stabilize. - 6.
+Maintain water flow as constant as possible during these adjustments. - 7.
+Ensure that recirculation loops are operational while the calibration is being performed. - 8.
+Upon completion of calibration, set the Outlet Feedback back to ENABLE.

-Temperature control calibration is accomplished by first performing the procedure in Section 4.6.2: Minimum Load Adjustment.
-Once that is complete, you can then perform the procedure in Section 4.6.3: Maximum Load Adjustment, below.
+Temperature control calibration is accomplished by performing the Minimum and Maximum Load Adjustment procedures in Sections 4.6.2 and 4.6.3, respectively.